Planning Christmas Party Entertainment

 There is nothing that will make guests complain more than a poorly organized event.
 Read that again!

-Tip Two – drop hints leading up to the event
+Tip Two – Drop hints leading up to the Christmas event

 There’s been a few companies we’ve worked with who have done this, and it's always been really successful!
 Our Event Flair team were the lucky ones welcoming on the door that got to see some very excited guests arriving at their mystery event.